santhosh250406/Stock-Price-Prediction-Using-Machine-Learning-and-Time-Series-Analysis/README.md

 ## **Overview**

 This project focuses on predicting stock price movements based on historical financial data using machine learning and time series forecasting techniques.
-The goal is to build a model that predicts future stock prices based on past performance, trading volume, financial statements, and market sentiment analysis.
+Which is assingned as third week project in the journey of my internship in cothon solutions  The goal is to build a model that predicts future stock prices based on past performance, trading volume, financial statements, and market sentiment analysis.

 ### **Key Technologies Used:**
 - **Time Series Forecasting**: ARIMA, SARIMA, and LSTM for predicting future stock prices.